 If that’s you, that you want your art to sell well, then it makes sense you would want to know what other kinds of art sells best.
 It doesn’t have to be entirely monetary driven.
 You can want to know what other artists are doing because it stimulates your creativity in new ways.

 My observation is the most successful artists use a mix of their creativity with a dash of inspiration from what’s going on around them.
 Art has always been made this way.
 I’m sure cave dwellers borrowed ideas from each other.

 Artists seek stimulus from fellow artists and the world around them.
-If they didn’t, we would have never had movements such as Impressionism, Cubism, Art Deco and so forth.
+If they didn’t, we would have never had movements such as Impressionism, Cubism, Art Deco, and so forth.

 Bob Dylan spawned enormous influence over popular music in his day.
 He, in turn, found the music of artists as varied as Little Richard, Woody Guthrie, and Robert Johnson.
 The music of Brian Wilson of The Beach Boys spurred The Beatles to pay attention and respond.
 When it comes to art and creativity, nothing is made in a vacuum.

 It’s more than okay to let the work of others influence and inspire your creativity.
 It’s probably the only way you improve to the best of your ability.
-Likewise, it’s perfectly okay to take note of what kind of art is selling all around you now.
+Likewise, it’s okay to take note of what kind of art is selling all around you now.
 At the same time, you don’t want your art to be slavish to trends.
-That sometimes works in the short run, it is a career killer in the long run.
+That sometimes works in the short run; it is a career killer in the long run.

 Creativity is about making something new out of something old.
-Success is also about sticking with something long enough for it take hold and make a difference in your career.
+Success is also about sticking with something long enough for it to take hold and make a difference in your career.

 You don’t need mass appeal.
 You need genuine enthusiasm for what you are making from a relatively small number of people to build a successful career.
 For these reasons, I say paying more attention to what your buyers are showing interest in is far more significant and profitable than worrying about or wondering what is selling best on a macro scale.